SUKOHI/v-api-form/README.md

         }
     }

+If you'd like to retrieve an error by key or dot notation string, use getFormError() as follows.

+    const error = this.getFormError('email');

+    // with Default Value

+    this.getFormError('users.0.email', 'Default Value');

+    // or specify target

+    this.getFormError('email', 'Default Value', 'customErrors');

 ## File

 If you'd like to set `<input type="file">` in your page, use `v-file-model` in the same way as `v-model` .